 The castle ceased to perform its functions probably already in the fourteenth century, and in the fifteenth century it ceased to be used.
 It is not known if it played a role during the invasion of emperor and Hungarian king Sigismund of Luxembourg on Poland in 1410, and during the Hussite wars in the 30s of the 15th century.
 It is possible that one of these conflicts contributed to the final fall of the castle.

-The castle was built of limestone combined with mortar in the northern part of the Three Crowns massif, just below the top of the Castle Hill with a height of 799 meters above sea level.
+The castle was built of mortared lime stones, irregular, but worked from the face side, laid in layers, leveled with smaller stones.
+It was situated in the northern part of the Three Crowns massif, just below the top of the Castle Hill with a height of 799 meters above sea level.
 This area had outstanding defensive values, in addition the castle was invisible from the valleys, and the forest growing there prevented the castle from being seen even from the surrounding hills, with the exception of hard-to-reach Czerteż Mountain.

 Up to now, fragments of the shield wall, the outlines of the gate on the western edge of the wall, and the foundations and fragments of the walls of the two buildings have survived.
 Admission to the forested area of the castle is free.
 It is located in the Pieniny National Park, which is its main keeper and conservator.

 Biała karta ewidencyjna zabytków architektury i budownictwa, Zamek Pieniny – ruiny, L.Książek, nr 4771 , Krościenko 2004.